How to create an effective call-in program

 How can it help me serve my listeners better?

-• It helps my listeners form opinions on important topics.
+- It helps listeners form their own opinion on important topics.

 How can it help me produce better programs?

-• It provides evidence about how important (or unimportant) a topic is for my listeners, and whether (or not) I should cover it more in the future.
+- Audience calls/reactions are a rough barometer of which topics are important to my audience, and whether (or not) I should cover it more in the future.

-• It introduces me to knowledgeable, opinionated, articulate listeners I can interview for future programs.
-(Get their location and phone number.)
+- It's a source for knowledgeable, opinionated, articulate listeners I can interview for future programs.

 How do I get started?